Pallavi2687/Add_Receipes_Using_Django/README.md

-# Add Recipe Web App - Django
+# Add Recipe website - Django

 ## Overview
 This is a web application built using Django, allowing users to add, view, and manage recipes.
 The app enables users to input recipe names, descriptions, and images, and displays them in a table.
 The application also includes search functionality to filter recipes.

 ## Features
+-Add receipe only when you logged in.
 - Add a new recipe with a name, description, and image.
 - View all recipes in a table format.
 - Update and delete recipes.